gerardroche/sublime-phpunit/README.md

 * Run the test suite
 * Run the nearest test
 * Run the last test
-* Run multiple test methods using a multiple cursor
+* Run multiple test methods using multiple cursors
-* Run tests on remote server via SSH :new:
+* Run tests on a remote server via SSH :new:
 * Run tests via Docker :new:
-* Run tests via side bar menu :new:
+* Run tests via the sidebar menu :new:
-* Run tests via context menu :new:
+* Run tests via the context menu :new:
-* Auto run test on save
+* Auto-run tests on save
-* Colour output
+* Color output
-* Fast jump to next and previous failure
+* Quickly jump to the next and previous failures
-* Fast switch between test and file-under-test
+* Quickly switch between the test and the file-under-test
 * Toggle options from the command palette
-* Toggle run test on save :new:
+* Toggle running tests on save :new:
 * Fully customized CLI options configuration
-* Support for
+* Support for:
-    - [Artisan] - Artisan is the command line interface included with Laravel.
+    - [Artisan] - Artisan is the command-line interface included with Laravel.
     - [Composer] - Composer is a Dependency Manager for PHP.
     - [iTerm2] - iTerm2 brings the terminal into the modern age.
-    - [Kitty] - Kitt is a fast, feature-rich, cross-platform, GPU based terminal.
+    - [Kitty] - Kitty is a fast, feature-rich, cross-platform, GPU-based terminal.
     - [ParaTest] - ParaTest adds parallel testing support in PHPUnit.
     - [Pest] - Pest is a testing framework with a focus on simplicity.
     - [xterm] - A terminal emulator for the X Window System. :new: